-All MBA students take four courses a year and complete an independent research thesis (MBA590) over the course of two years, under the supervision of graduate faculty.
+All MBA students take five courses a year and complete an independent research thesis (MBA590) over the course of two years, under the supervision of graduate faculty.

 An MBA structure at Horizons University is made up of core and specialized courses.
 The core program combines traditional business competencies with contemporary applications to globalization processes, characteristics of changing societies, and creative problem solving.
-Students complete four courses within the core and four specialized courses in one of two areas:
+Students complete five courses within the core and four specialized courses in one of two areas:

 The MBA in International Management focuses on the external and internal leadership functions typical of multinational corporations (MNCs).
 Each course emphasizes the management of information and relationships with a variety of stakeholders, including investors, employees, governments, consumers, financial institutions, and special interest groups.

 This program addresses the interface of marketing logistics and cultural phenomena as they exist in a contemporary global environment.
 Students completing this specialization may seek careers in marketing management, research, consultation, or corporate leadership.

 All MBA students take five courses the 1st year and six courses the 2nd year and complete an independent research thesis (MBA590) under the supervision of graduate faculty.
 All course have 10ECTS except MBA590 with 20 ECTS.

 |Leadership in Business Organizations